 It is the policy of the Elections Office that, in order for a candidate statement to be printed in the Voter Information Guide, candidate statements must fit inside a half page square that measures 4.75" wide by 3.25" tall, and must be printed in size 8 Arial font.
+If a candidate does not place an age and/or occupation on the candidate statement document, or request use of the Approved Ballot Designation (on Ballot Designation Worksheet), it will appear blank when printed.

 In computing the word count of a candidate statement, it is important for candidates to keep in mind that only the text of the statement is included in the calculation of the word count.
 The title of the candidate statement, which includes the candidate's name, age, and occupation, does not affect the word count for a statement.
 Examples for counting words within a candidate statement are provided below: